 Course Title: Design a database

-This unit defines the competency required to establish client needs and technical requirements and to design a database that meets those requirements.
+This unit describes the skills and knowledge required to establish client needs and technical requirements and to design a database that meets those requirements.

 National Element Code & Title: